Musgum people: Culture

 Fishing is an important activity for the Musgum during the dry and rainy season when the Logone River floods.
 This has led to ethnic tensions with their rival fishermen of the Kotoko ethnic group (who are also of the Chadic branch of the Afro-Asiatic stock).

 Many Musgums also engage in agriculture where staple crops include ground nuts and cotton which is sold for commercial use.

 Most Musgums profess Islam.
-However, many traditional beliefs and practices still remain very influential.
+However, traditional beliefs and practices still remain influential.